raspberrypilearning/c3-wolfram-rock-paper-scissors/en/step_3.md

 ```
 ---/task---

-The best way to check if one of multiple conditions is true, and return a specific output if the condition is true, is a `Which` statement.
+The best way to check if one of multiple conditions is true, and return a specific output if the condition is true, is a `Which` statement. `Which` checks multiple conditions for whether they are `True`, and returns a specific output depending on which is the `True` condition.
+If the first condition is `True`, `Which` returns the output for that condition.
+If the second condition is `True`, `Which` returns the output for that condition, and so on, until `Which` has checked all conditions.

-A `Which` statement will check a list of conditions.
-Each condition will have an action associated with it.
-If the condition is true, then the code will do that action.
-If the condition is not true, it will move on to the next condition in the `Which` statement, until it finds a condition which is true.
-In this case, one of the three conditions has to be true.

 --- task ---
 Add a `Which` statement to your `rock` button, which updates the `results` variable depending on if the player wins, ties, or loses.